vinitshahdeo/portfolio/README.md

 - 🎨 **Fully Customizable**: Tailor the template to fit your unique style and needs.
 - 📄 **Comprehensive Pages**: Includes Home, About, and Featured pages.
 - 🚀 **Self-Host Ready**: Easily deployable on your own hosting environment like [Netlify](https://www.netlify.com/) / [Vercel](https://vercel.com/).
+- 📊 **Google Analytics Integration**: Simplified configuration for Google Analytics with your measurement ID.

 ## 🧐 What's inside?